TroyCaywood/Python/100 Days of Code/Days/Day-20.md

 screen.exitonclick()
 ```
+## Add ability to change directions
-- Now we can create a way to move the snake around the screen:
+- Now we can create a way to change the directions the snake moves around the screen:
 ```python
 from turtle import Turtle
 POSITIONS = [(0, 0), (-20, 0), (-40, 0)]